 Step 2:

-Meet with an F. J. Zielski & Associates Inc representative for a free and private meeting to talk about your personal situation and your options.
+Meet with an F. J. Zielski & Associates Inc representative for a free and private meeting to talk about your situation and your options.

 Step 3: